• Skip to primary navigation

 Jump to Recipe Print Recipe

-If you like salmon, you are going to love steelhead trout!
-Steelhead trout is similar in taste to salmon but better.
-This roasted steelhead trout with garlic lime butter sauce is a tender, flaky fish recipe that can be whipped up in about 30 minutes.
+This baked steelhead trout fillet with garlic butter sauce is a tender, flaky fish recipe that can be whipped up in about 30 minutes.

 roasted steelhead trout fish in a baking dish